zephyrproject-rtos/zephyr/doc/project/project_roles.rst

 Generic guidelines for deciding and filling in the Maintainers' list

-* The :zephyr_file:`MAINTAINERS.yml` file shall replace the :zephyr_file:`CODEOWNERS` file and will be used for both setting assignees and reviewers.
 * We should keep the granularity of code maintainership at a manageable level
 * We should be looking for maintainers for areas of code that are orphaned (i.e. without an explicit maintainer)